Mande Bori: Name

 He was named "Bori" or Mori, because his mother was named Manimba, people called him Manimba-bori or Mori.
 Therefore, during times, this started to deformed Manin Mori and during history this changed to Mande-Bori as the history told us.

-childhood
+Childhood

 His mother died too soon, and he never even got the poster.
 Because of Sasuma Brette’s excessive and strict nature, he was raised by Sogolon, and many believe he is her own child.
 When Sounjata started walking, he became a member of his company, with whom he hunted.

 He suffered the same harm that Dankaran Touma and his mother inflicted on Sogolon and her children, which forced her to migrate with them to "Jadeba", "Tabon", "Kumbi", and "Mema".
 By the time they returned, they were already seniors.